Where to Find the Best Doughnuts in Philadelphia

 847 West Ritner Street

 Since 1947, Frangelli’s Bakery in South Philadelphia has been cranking out fresh-made doughnuts and traditional pastries daily.
-Each morning, Frangelli’s creates more than 500 doughnuts including hand-glazed and filled doughnuts.
+Each morning, Frangelli’s creates more than 500 doughnuts including hand-glazed and filled doughnuts which the Huffington Post considers among the “Dozen Best Donuts in America”.
 In recent years, Frangelli’s has branched out from tradition with the creation of the delicious ice cream doughnut, a doughnut halved and filled with a scoop of ice cream; and the Franolli, a monster-sized doughnut filled with fresh cannoli cream and tiny chocolate chips.

 A roving food truck devoted to the doughnut, Undrgrnd Donuts makes up for its lack of vowels with a bevy of wild doughnut concoctions.
 Hot doughnuts can be dunked, dipped or swirled into rotating selection of flavorful combinations like the Wake-Up, with chocolate glaze, expresso dust and a cream swirl; the Captain Kranky, featuring a strawberry glaze topped with Captain Crunch cereal; or The Homer with vanilla glaze, raw sugar and chocolate bacon chunks.
 Mmmm.
 Chocolate bacon chunks.